rwth-acis/MR-Card-Game/MR Card Game/playinstructions.md

 ## How to Setup the Game

 ### AR Image Targets
 To play the MR Card Game, printing out the AR Image Targets is required.
-These are physical card that you can find [here](https://github.com/AnPerret/Evaluation-Repository/raw/main/Image%20Targets/) or in the material section of this site.
+These are physical card that you can find here.
 Simply download and print out the sheet in this .pdf-file and cut out the individual cards with scissors or a different cutting device.

 <div> <ul class="icons alt">
 			<li><a href="https://github.com/JulianStaab/MR-Card-Game/raw/UIRevision/MR%20Card%20Game/Assets/ImageTargetsModified.pdf" class="button icon fa-download">Image Targets</a></li>